 There are multiple audiences for PwP.
 One could consider PwP a book of recreational mathematics, not mathematical research or a mathematics textbook.
 It is certainly useful for those interested in mathematics education.
 But it would also be helpful in bridging the gap between mathematics and art.
 Although mathematics and art teachers in K-12 could certainly incorporate these materials into their classroom, they were initially developed for independent exploration outside the classroom.
 The idea was to create materials that were easy enough to use that students would want to explore each model and create their own patterns by manipulating the parameters of each model.

 This link shows the general structure of PwP including main worksheets within each file.
 Current versions of the files as well as links to papers that have been created to supplement these files are located on separate pages.
 This link is to the book proposal itself; the first two pages lay out the overall structure and rationale, the remaining pages show images from each file to provide a glimpse of the range of images available using each file.
-K-12 teachers wishing to incorporate these materials into their classrooms will find ancillary materials such as short videos or lesson plans organized by grade.
-This link provides a table showing suggested topic coverage by day for different grades.
+Finally, if you would like to watch a video instead, this 17 minute video provides introductory glimpses of 4 the files that comprise this book (Files 1, 2, 6, and 10).